How to Add Custom Fonts to Dubsado Forms

 • Paste it into the CSS code of your Dubsado form.

-📌 Tip: If you’re using both custom fonts AND Google fonts, I’ve learned through experience that the Google font import code needs to be placed FIRST inside the CSS code area for the fonts to work.
+📌 Tip: If you're using both custom fonts and Google Fonts, the Google Font import code needs to go first in the CSS area - otherwise the fonts won't load.

 Add Adobe Fonts to your Dubsado form